UA-NASA-Robotics/Roobot-Over-IP/lib/moduleLib/ModuleReadme.md

 # Module Library

 These are files JUST for modules' use.
 The SBC will not use these files.
+They really should not be in the top level lib folder, but platformio needed a vertical structure to include everything correctly.

 ## Best Practices